 Am I an Enabler?

-If you are concerned about being an enabler for a loved one who has been struggling with substance abuse, it means you care about the person and you don’t want to assist them in continuing their drug use unabated.
-This is an important place to be, and you can begin to consider whether or not you can change some of your actions in order to better help your loved one put an end to their substance abuse.
+Are you concerned that you might be enabling a loved one who has been struggling with substance abuse?
+If so, this means you care about the person and you don’t want to make recovery any more difficult for them.
+This is an important place to be in.
+Now, you can begin to consider whether or not you need to change some of your actions to better help your loved one put an end to their destructive behavior.

 What Is Enabling Behavior?

-According to the University of Pennsylvania Health System, enabling behaviors are the ones that support an addicted individual’s substance abuse.
-Often, people who are enabling another’s addiction do not realize they are doing so, and instead, they believe they are just trying to protect their loved one.
-In truth, protecting someone from the consequences of their substance abuse can actually make using easier and make them more likely to keep abusing drugs and alcohol.
+Enabling behaviors are ones that support an addicted individual’s substance abuse.
+Often, people who are enabling another’s addiction do not realize they are doing so.
+Instead, they believe they’re just trying to protect their loved one.
+In truth, protecting someone from the consequences of their actions can actually make their behavior easier and encourage them to keep abusing drugs and alcohol.

-If you are ready to consider your own behaviors and how they might be contributing to your loved one’s substance abuse, it is important to remember that this is a helpful action.
-You should never blame someone’s addiction on yourself, but it is necessary to think about the ways in which you may—consciously or unconsciously—be supporting their dangerous substance use.
+If you’re ready to consider your own behaviors and how they might be contributing to your loved one’s substance abuse, it is important to remember that this is a helpful action.
+You should never blame someone’s addiction on yourself, but it is necessary to think about how you may—consciously or unconsciously—be supporting their dangerous substance use.

 Common Enabling Behaviors and How to Recognize Them

 One of the most common behaviors is denial.
-Denial is typical among addicts as well because they don’t want to admit that they have a problem (Frontiers in Psychiatry).
+Denial is typical among addicts as well because they don’t want to admit that they have a problem.
 There is a strong stigma associated with addiction, and they may constantly downplay the issue, saying things like, “I’m not as bad as someone else” or “It could be worse.”
-However, if you find yourself saying this about a loved one’s drug use, you are making it easier for them to continue using by enabling their dangerous behavior.
+However, if you find yourself saying this about a loved one’s drug use, you are making it easier for them to continue using by downplaying their addiction.

 You tell yourself the individual has a hard job or a stressful life and needs drugs to take the edge off.
 You may agree with them that they deserve to use, which is really just a rationalization.